How to Record a Live Stream – Everything You Need to Know in 2025

 2. Live Stream Recording via Built-In Screen Capture Tools

-Another option for recording live streams is to use the built-in screen capture tools on your computer.
-Both Mac and Windows offer their screen recording tools.
+Another option for recording live streams is using your computer’s built-in screen capture tools.
+Both Mac and Windows have their own built-in screen recording tools.

 Let’s take a look at how live stream recording works on each of their screen operating systems.